 As soon as practicable after the Effective Date, stockholders will be notified that the Reverse Stock Split has been effected.
 American Stock Transfer & Trust Company, LLC, the Company's transfer agent, will act as exchange agent for purposes of implementing the exchange.
 Stockholders whose shares are held by a brokerage firm, bank or other similar organization do not need to take any action with respect to the exchange.
 These shares will automatically reflect the new quantity of shares based on the Reverse Stock Split.
-However, these brokerage firms, banks or other similar organizations may have different procedures for processing the Reverse Stock Split and stockholders whose shares are held by a brokerage firm, bank or other similar organization are encouraged to contact their brokerage firm, bank or other similar organization.
+However, these brokerage firms, banks or other similar organizations may have different procedures for processing the Reverse Stock Split and stockholders whose shares are held by a brokerage firm, bank or other similar organization.
 Certain registered holders of our Class A common stock and Class B common stock hold some or all of their respective shares electronically in book-entry form with the transfer agent.
 These stockholders do not have stock certificates evidencing their ownership of our Class A common stock and/or Class B common stock.
 Stockholders who hold shares electronically in book-entry form with the transfer agent will not need to take action to receive whole shares of post-Reverse Stock Split Class A common stock or Class B common stock because the exchange will be automatic.